Incoming Executive Director

 Dr. Magyar previously worked as an Assistant Professor at the California State University, Long Beach.
 She received her Bachelor of Arts degree from the University of California, Berkeley; Master of Science degree from Purdue University; and Doctorate of Philosophy degree from Michigan State University.
 She also completed a postdoctoral fellowship at the University of California, Los Angeles.

-Rocio Gonzalez-Frausto is the Senior Manager of Instructional Systems and Innovation for the CCEE.
-In this role, Gonzalez helps support and coordinate the Direct Technical Assistance (DTA) that LEAs receive from the CCEE.
+Dr. Gonzalo Avila is the Senior Manager of Instructional Systems and Innovation for the CCEE.
+In this role, Dr. Avila assists LEAs in a systemic review to accelerate learning and achievement.

 Senior Manager, Community Engagement